 As mentioned below, this is “Debt and Deficit Week” for the Romney campaign.
 It’s the rhetorical equivalent of fish in a barrel.

-This morning, the Republican National Committee takes batting practice on President Obama’s big promises, bigger disappointments, …
+This morning, the Republican National Committee takes batting practice on President Obama’s big promises, bigger disappointments, and biggest …

 Obama’s Debt-Reduction Promises Continue to Expire